 - Strain the pudding through a fine mesh strainer into a clean bowl.
 Put the bowl in an ice bath (½ ice and ½ water).
 Stir occasionally until just warm, about 95 °F on an infrared temperature gun or digital thermometer.

-- Place plastic wrap directly onto pudding (to prevent a skin from forming), and refrigerate until the pudding is completely chilled, about 2 to 3 hours.
+- You can decide if you want to serve the pudding from a large bowl or make individual servings.
+For serving from a bowl, place plastic wrap directly onto pudding (to prevent a skin from forming), and refrigerate until the pudding is completely chilled, about 2 to 3 hours.

 - Storage instructions: Homemade pudding will keep in the refrigerator, covered with plastic wrap, for 3 to 5 days.